 We have been helped enormously

-by the Standard Poodle Club UK in this choice of samples.
+by the Standard Poodle Club UK in this choice

 Using this data, we have carried out careful computer analysis to try to

 identify the region in which the SA mutation lies.